Home

 George died in Houston on Sept.
 14, 1963, at the age of 89.
 Since his legal residence was still considered to be in Topeka, his estate was administered through the probate court of Shawnee County.
 In his will, George had prepared for this situation earlier, in 1949, and appointed his nephew Earl Tucker as executor of the estate, per the terms of his will.

-George is thought to be buried in Texas, while Mabel is believed to be buried in Omaha, NE.
+George is thought to be buried in Texas, while Mabel is believed to rest for all time in Omaha, NE.